 Operation of District Property by District Personnel.
 No one except an employee or representative of the District shall at any time or in any manner operate or tamper with curb stops, water meters, mainline valves, fire hydrants or any other part of the District's water distribution system.

 Pools and Tanks.
 When an abnormally large quantity of water is desired for any purpose, arrangements must be made with the District prior to taking such water.
+When initially filling a swimming pool/large tank the person may not fill it using District water but must truck in the water unless written permission has been obtained from the District.
 Permission to take water in unusual quantities will be given only if it can be safely delivered through the District's facilities and if other customers are not inconvenienced thereby.

 Responsibility for Equipment.
 The owner shall, at his own risk and expense, furnish, install and keep in good and safe condition all equipment that may be required for receiving, controlling, applying and utilizing water, and the District shall not be responsible for any loss or damage caused by the improper installation of such equipment, or the negligence or wrongful act of the owner or any tenants, agents, employees, contractors, licensees or permittees in installing, maintaining, operating or interfering with such equipment.
 It shall be unlawful for any owner of a house, building, or property connected to the District's water distribution system to maintain a water service where leakage is occurring.
 The District shall not be responsible for damage to property caused by faucets, valves and other equipment that are open when water is turned on, either originally or when turned on after a temporary shutdown.